tidyverse/dplyr/revdep/problems-f-revdep.md

 checking examples ...
 WARNING
 Found the following significant warnings:

-  Warning: 'summarise_each_' is deprecated.
+  Warning: `summarise_each()` is deprecated.
 Deprecated functions may be defunct as soon as of the next release of R.
 See ?Deprecated.
 Examples with CPU or elapsed time > 5s
            user system elapsed
-polarPlot 5.86   0.04   5.834
+polarPlot 5.288  0.032   5.365
 ```

 ## padr (0.2.1)